 The hospital attempted to remove Hightower’s respirator but failed.
 When she was moved to a rehabilitation hospital, they were successful in removing her respirator—about a month after her accident.
 As her condition stabilized, Hightower learned to talk again, walk again, and get her strength back.
 She has since been in physical therapy and just started using a bicycle in her therapy at Roosevelt Warm Springs Rehabilitation Hospital.

 Hightower returned home on February 28, 2013, but is still going through physical therapy.
 According to Dr. Freed, “It often takes a year for patients to recover from injuries like Hightower received.”

-Law Offices of Shane Smith is glad to hear that Loretta Hightower is on the road to recovery, and we wish her a full and fast recovery.
+Shane Smith Law is glad to hear that Loretta Hightower is on the road to recovery, and we wish her a full and fast recovery.